 System Requirements

-Permissions 13
+• Permissions 13

 Install JIRA REST Connector on Windows 13

-Install JIRA REST Connector on Linux
+Install JIRA REST Connector on Linux 15

 Configure the License Server Host and Port 16

+Authentication (JIRA in the Cloud)

 System Requirements

 JIRA REST Connector can be installed as part of a larger system that includes an IDOL Server and an interface for the information stored in IDOL Server.
 To maximize performance, Micro Focus recommends that you install IDOL Server and the connector on different machines.